BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This event can switch a lever.
+This action can switch a lever.
 The first argument is a location and the second one is state: `on`, `off` or `toggle`.

 !!! example
     ```YAML